baguda/PiCamOverwatch/README.md

 -If the usb memory used exceeds the MemThrshld value then the program will begin purging the video folders as it switches to that folder on the change of the hour.
-All files inside the folder will be deleted when purged.\n
+All files inside the folder will be deleted when purged.

 Method:

 The program uses the pi camera to detect motion by comparing sample pictures over time.
 The samples are scanned pixel by pixel in greyscale to determine the change in shade value.
 If this